 While the client is trying to connect initially to one of the members in the ClientNetworkConfig.addressList, all the members might be not available.
-Instead of giving up, throwing an exception and stopping the client, the client retries to connect as configured which is described in the Configuring Client Connection Retry section.
+Instead of giving up, throwing an exception and stopping the client, the client retries as many as connectionAttemptLimit times.